 Office Number: 203-230-8596

-CaroGen Corporation is an emerging biopharmaceutical company employing a virus-like vesicle (VLV) vaccine platform technology developed at Yale University School of Medicine and exclusively licensed for the development and commercialization of vaccines worldwide.
+CaroGen Corporation is an emerging vaccine company employing a virus-like vesicle (VLV) platform technology developed at Yale University School of Medicine and exclusively licensed for the development and commercialization of vaccines worldwide.

 Our vision is to create new, potentially transformative and first-in-class nanoparticle therapeutic vaccines designed to engage the body’s immune system to both recognize and fight off infectious diseases and cancer.
 The company is developing a portfolio of vaccine candidates with a lead vaccine program in chronic hepatitis B viral infection – a pathogen of global concern and a leading cause of liver disease and cancer.